-I started accepting applications to this class on February 1, 2019.
+I started to process applications for this class on February 1st, 2021.

 Course description: This highly interactive course is designed to prepare students for the AP English Language and Composition exam in May.
 Students will learn to understand complicated texts and write with complexity, clarity and polish.
 Essentially, the goal of an AP English Language and Composition course is for students to develop maturity as readers, writers, and thinkers.
 To reach this goal, this course will involve extensive reading, writing, and online discussion.

 Reading and writing nonfiction lies at the heart of the AP English Language and Composition exam.
 Students should anticipate reading 40 - 60 pages (mostly engaging nonfiction essays) and writing one essay (or the equivalent) weekly as well as numerous shorter written responses.
 Students will also participate in interactive discussions of their readings throughout the week, composing responses to discussion questions and commenting on their classmates' responses, and they will generally write a short reply to a "Morning Message" each day.

 Students may be happily surprised to discover just how engaging nonfiction writing can be, from Martin Luther King's inspiring "Letter from Birmingham Jail" to Sherman Alexie's humorous account of how Superman helped him learn to read.
 We will also study image as text, critiquing Pulitzer Prize-winning cartoons and photographs.
 Students will track down logical fallacies and read satire from Jonathan Swift and others.
 Nonfiction readings prepare students for readings in every discipline of college study, but that doesn't mean they need to be dry!
 In addition, students will choose novels, plays, and nonfiction works to study either independently or in interactive book clubs with their classmates throughout the year.